 A properly built dry stone retaining wall must be built in a “freestanding” mode .
 That is to say this : it must stand up completely and entirely on it’s own merit while being built.
 The unfortunate and all-too-common practice of throwing soil, stone and random material hodge-podge behind a wall – while building up – in a wishful attempt to hold it all temporarily together before throwing in more backfill – is dead wrong .

 The opposing 2 “faces” of a freestanding wall are tied together in an interlocking & overlapping placement of material .
 The same principles applied to building a freestanding wall apply to building a retaining wall .
 However , the “back wall” of a retaining wall is buried and thus, since that face will not be seen , it need not have a crisp flush face .
-The area behind the back wall may be filled with stone, then compacted to further buttress the construction and provide drainage .
+When building, the area behind the “back wall” may be filled with crushed stone, then compacted to further buttress the construction and provide drainage .

-Structural elements such as batter, protruding foundations, thorough “hearting”, tie stones and capitals will fortify and extend the life of the construction.
-Built to stand on its own – it will need little maintenance over its life and will serve for many centuries.
+Structural elements such as batter, protruding foundations, tie stones (also known as “through stones”) and capitals will fortify and extend the life of the construction.
+Built to stand on its own – it will need little maintenance over its life and will serve for countless centuries.